By Alexander Truskovsky, Senior Product Manager, ISARA Corporation

 All these dependent systems need to migrate at once if the PKI is upgraded.
 This means that many, if not most of an existing system may need to be replaced.
 These types of forklift upgrades don’t usually work, as they often incur service outages that may have serious impacts on the user’s business.
 Another solution to updating systems is to duplicate credentials and allow users or applications choose which one to use.
 This duplicates PKI resources and creates additional support issues and labour costs for already resource-limited IT departments.

 What is needed to transition to quantum-safe systems is the ability to essentially negotiate an authentication algorithm without duplicating certificates.
 We would like to have the ability to migrate to a new authentication mechanism in PKI and dependent systems in a similar manner as key establishment.
-At ISARA, we developed a multiple public key algorithm certificate that can contain multiple public keys and multiple issuer signatures.
+At ISARA, we developed technology, ISARA Catalyst Agile Digital Certificate Technology, that enables a public-key algorithm certificate that can contain multiple public keys and multiple issuer signatures.

 Along with our partners at Cisco Systems we created a public demo to showcase the use of these certificates to obtain the cryptographic agility in both the EST protocol (RFC7030) and the TLS 1.2 protocol (RFC 5246).
 Users will be able to download a hybrid root certificate and request a hybrid end entity certificate from the EST server.
 The users will then be able to connect to the TLS server using the hybrid certificate such that either classic or quantum-safe cipher suite are used for the digital signature.
 For more information please visit http://test-pqpki.com.
 We want to thank Cisco Systems for working with us to create this demonstration of a real-world quantum-safe implementation with cryptographic agility.

-The latest revision of this certificate format is available in the OpenSSL connector which is part of ISARA Radiate™ Security Solution Suite.
+The latest revision of this certificate format is available in the OpenSSL connector which is part of ISARA Radiate™ Quantum-safe Toolkit.
 Learn more about ISARA Radiate.

 Thank you to Cisco’s team for their collaboration on this release.